Systematic Assessment of Fuzzers using Mutation Analysis: Approach

 In Phase~II, we use the coverage seeds as the starting point to fuzz the remaining stubborn mutants.
 This ensures that if the fuzzer contains ``intelligence'' to recognize and target the inserted fault, it can use that intelligence to find and kill the mutation.
 This method accounts for fuzzers that go beyond coverage and use advanced code analysis to guide fuzzing.

-We use an approach based on \supermutants~\cite{gopinath2018if} to evaluate mutants with less computational resources than traditional analysis.
-The basic idea is to identify independent mutations, and combine them together in \supermutants, to allow a sound evaluation of multiple mutations without fault interactions for the compute cost of a single mutant.
+\paragraph{\Supermutants.} We use an approach based on \supermutants~\cite{gopinath2018if} to evaluate mutants with fewer computational resources than traditional analysis.
+The basic idea is to identify independent mutations and combine them into \supermutants to allow a sound evaluation of multiple mutations without fault interactions for the compute cost of a single mutant.

-We identify two mutations as independent if there is no seed input that covers both mutations during execution.
-Determined by whether mutations were covered in Phase~I, we create supermutants as follows: Covered mutations are combined into supermutants if they are mutually independent.
+We identify two mutations as independent if no seed input covers both mutations during execution (for more context, see \Cref{sec:implementation}).
+Depending on whether mutations were covered in Phase~I, we create supermutants as follows: Covered mutations are combined into supermutants if they are mutually independent.
 Non-covered mutations form supermutants by randomly choosing 100 mutations.
 In both cases, a function contains at most one mutation (due to a technical limitation of our mutation engine).

-Note that a fuzzer can cover more than one mutation during a single execution in Phase~II if the initial identification was wrong (we examine the likelihood in our evaluation).
-To minimize the impact of this effect, all fuzzer-reported crashing inputs are rerun to see if multiple mutations are covered, or any mutation was covered in the supermutants composed of non-covered mutations.
-In such cases, the supermutant is split up to remove the interaction, and reevaluated, this removes the possibility of multiple mutations interfering with each other.